 Our calendar includes three different formats for Sundays mornings:

-- Two services (9:30am and 11:15) with classes and youth group at 11:15.
+- One service and classes at 10am, and youth group at 11:15.
 Young people are always welcome in the worship services.
-Programming at 11:15 for preK-grade 5 consists of a worship experience (with the whole congregation in the sanctuary or in children’s chapel), followed by classroom time following specific age appropriate curricula.
-Grades 6-8 and 9-12 meet in their groups for the full 75 minutes.
-Childcare is available 9:15-12:45 for age 6mo – 5 years.
+Programming at 10am for preK-grade 5 consists of a worship experience (with the whole congregation in the sanctuary or in children’s chapel), followed by classroom time following specific age appropriate curricula.
+Grades 6-8 meet in their groups for the full 75 minutes.
+Childcare is available 9:45-11:45 for age 6mo – 5 years.

 Our curricular themes address our Unitarian Universalist Identity and History, World Religions including our Jewish and Christian Heritage, and Ethics and Social Justice.
 All of our classes are taught from a liberal religious perspective, reflecting our Unitarian Universalist values and principles, regardless of the theme or topic.

-- Whole-Congregation worship services at 9:30 and 11:15.
+- Whole-Congregation worship service at10am.
 On certain Sundays, the worship services are intentionally designed with all ages in mind.
 Childcare for the youngerst is provided, but no classes are offered on these Sundays; children and youth are encouraged to attend a service with their families.

 - First Sundays (“1st hour / 2nd hour”).
 One Sunday a month (generally the first Sunday), there is one worship service at 10am, followed by workshops for all ages at 11:15.
 Many workshops have a social action focus; at other times workshops may follow the monthly theme.